WHY ATC COMMUNICATION PRACTICE MATTERS

 Promotes Situational Awareness

 More than just allowing you to understand what is happening you also get to avoid misunderstandings.
-That's why even an ATC communication script.
+Use this ATC communication script to help yourself out.

 Reduces Miscommunication Risks